-United Nations Office on Drugs and Crime and United Nations Entity for Gender Equality and the Empowerment of Women, Statistical Framework for Measuring the Gender-related Killings of Women and Girls (also Referred to as 'Femicide/Feminicide'), UNODC, Vienna, 2022.
+56 United Nations Office on Drugs and Crime and United Nations Entity for Gender Equality and the Empowerment of Women, Statistical Framework for Measuring the Gender-related Killings of Women and Girls (also Referred to as 'Femicide/Feminicide'), UNODC, Vienna, 2022.

-&quot;For the purpose of collecting data and producing statistics, gender-related killings of women and girls (femicide/feminicide) are defined as intentional homicides of female victims committed by intimate partners, those committed by other family members and those committed by other known or unknown perpetrators with a certain modus operandi or in specific contexts indicative of gender-motivations."
-See the Statistical Framework for Measuring the Gender-related Killings of Women and Girls, pp. 10-11.
+[&]quot;For the purpose of collecting data and producing statistics, gender-related killings of women and girls (femicide/feminicide) are defined as intentional homicides of female victims committed by intimate partners, those committed by other family members and those committed by other known or unknown perpetrators with a certain modus operandi or in specific contexts indicative of gender-motivations."
+See the Statistical Framework for Measuring the Gender-related Killings of Women and Girls (also Referred to as 'Femicide/Feminicide'), pp. 10-11.

-See United Nations Children's Fund, Strengthening Administrative Data on Violence against Children: Challenges and promising practices from a review of country experiences, UNICEF, New York, 2020, pp. 6-7.
+58 See United Nations Children's Fund, Strengthening Administrative Data on Violence against Children: Challenges and promising practices from a review of country experiences, UNICEF, New York, 2020, pp. 6-7.

-Strengthening Administrative Data on Violence against Children.
+59 Strengthening Administrative Data on Violence against Children.